atc0005/go-ezproxy/README.md

 specific usernames), filtering (or not) audit file entries or traffic patterns (not implemented yet) for specific usernames or domains.

-**NOTE**: Just to be perfectly clear, this library is intended to supplement the provided functionality of the official OCLC-developed/supported `EZproxy` application, not in any way replace it.
+**Just to be perfectly clear**:

+- this library is intended to supplement the provided functionality of the official OCLC-developed/supported `EZproxy` application, not in any way replace it.
+- this library is not in any way associated with OCLC, `EZproxy` or other services offered by OCLC.

 ## Project home

 See [our GitHub repo][repo-url] for the latest code, to file an issue or submit improvements for review and potential inclusion into the project.

 ## Features